The p-adic Gross-Zagier formula on Shimura curves: Introduction

 \subsection{Applications}

-Theorem \ref{B} has by now standard applications to the $p$-adic and the classical Birch and Swinnerton--Dyer conjectures; the interested reader will have no difficulty in obtaining them as in \cite{PR, dd}.
-We obtain in particular one $p$-divisibility in the classical Birch and Swinnerton--Dyer conjecture for a $p$-ordinary CM elliptic curve $A$ over a totally real field as in \cite[Theorem D]{dd} without the spurious assumptions of \emph{loc. cit.} on the behaviour of $p$ in $F$.
+Theorem \ref{B} has by now standard applications to the $p$-adic and the classical Birch and Swinnerton-Dyer conjectures; the interested reader will have no difficulty in obtaining them as in \cite{PR, dd}.
+We obtain in particular one $p$-divisibility in the classical Birch and Swinnerton-Dyer conjecture for a $p$-ordinary CM elliptic curve $A$ over a totally real field as in \cite[Theorem D]{dd} without the spurious assumptions of \emph{loc. cit.} on the behaviour of $p$ in $F$.
 In the rest of this subsection we describe two other applications.